xmake-io/xmake-python/README.md

   `example-0.0.1.dist-info/`
 - xmake-null: `/null` -> `/tmp/tmpXXXXXXXX/null` -> will not be packaged

-So you can create 3 kinds packages:
+So you can create 3 kinds of wheels:

 - pure python wheel, which named like `example-0.0.1-py3-none-any.whl`, support any platforms and python 3 version.